-The Public Audit (Wales) Act appoints the Auditor General for Wales to audit the financial statements of the Commissioner and the Chief Constable.
+The Public Audit (Wales) Act 2004 (as amended) appoints the Auditor General for Wales to audit the financial statements of the Commissioner and the Chief Constable.
 The Act also requires the Auditor General for Wales to assess whether the Commissioner and the Chief Constable have made proper arrangements for securing economy, efficiency and effectiveness in the use of resources.

-The WAO, on behalf of the Auditor General for Wales, audit the financial statements of the Commissioner and Chief Constable, as well as the Group accounts and also report (by exception) on the Joint Annual Governance Statement if it does not comply with requirements.
+AW, on behalf of the Auditor General for Wales, audit the financial statements of the Commissioner and Chief Constable, as well as the Group accounts and also report (by exception) on the Joint Statement, if it does not comply with requirements.

-The WAO in their annual audit report also comment on the financial aspects of corporate governance.
+AW in their annual audit report may also comment on the financial aspects of corporate governance.
 This includes the legality of financial transactions, financial standing, systems of internal financial control and the standards of financial conduct, fraud and corruption.

-Such external audit plans and reports, including the annual audit letter, are considered by the Joint Audit Committee at appropriate times in its annual cycle of meetings.
+Such external audit plans and reports, including the annual audit letter, are considered by the JAC at appropriate times in its annual cycle of meetings.